ericmjl/protein-systematic-characterization/experiments/20161006-hackytaq-replicates/20161006-hackytaq-replicate.md

 I very "hackily" created a multiple sequence alignment of this round's sequence data by combining it with the data in the [temp-hackytaq](../temp-20160927-hackytaq) data.
 Viewing it [online](./alignment.png) showed that the 0 mM Mn<sup>2+</sup> controls all showed high mutation rates relative to the gold standard Victoria PB2 sequence.
 As support, I also noticed that the CRL (continuous read length) on [this run](./sequencing-quality.png) was oddly low compared to the [previous run](./sequencing-quality-previous.png).

 I think there may have been an error in my sample preparation.
 I will get Vivian to observe how I set up the PCR to see whether I'm doing something differently from what she did.

+## Addenum

+In light of the [most recent results](../20161007-hackytaq-repeat/20161007-hackytaq-repeat.md), it is clear that the reason these sequencing results failed was because I did not set the melting temperature correctly at 60ºC (or lower).